neelismail01/order-bud/README.md

 # Order-bud

-## Inspiration & Description
-As businesses were being forced to shut down during the pandemic, it became increasingly important to support small businesses in our communities.
-As I needed new goods throughout the pandemic, such as sporting equipment and clothes, I found it difficult to find local businesses that sold items I was looking for.
-This inspired me to build OrderBud, a mobile marketplace app aimed at making the process of discovering and transacting with the right small business as easy as possible.

-Users of OrderBud can enter their address and discover all small businesses on the platform within a 30km radius of them.
-Users can explore the menus of all the businesses and purchase products from their store through the app.
-I also developed extensive search capabilities to enable users to easily find the products they are looking for.
-The search features in the app support queries for product categories, business names, and individual products on the platform.
-I also thought it was important for business owners to be able to manage their business through the app, so I built capabilities for them to create store profiles, add and remove products, manage inventory, and view sales performance.

 ## Technologies
 I built the frontend of this application using **React Native** and used **Redux** to manage application state.
 I built the backend of this application using
 **Node.js** and **Express.js** and used **MongoDB** as my database technology.
 In order to serve geographically relevant content, I utilized the **Google Distance Matrix API** and **Google Places API**.